 Music at St Aidan's has a strong emphasis on applying knowledge and skills used in practical music making.
 Students will learn how to listen to music, create music and perform music, in a wide range of styles from classical, popular and world music traditions.
-Focus will be on harmony, melody, rhythm, the musical elements and will focus on creativity in performing and composing of music.
-The applications and implications of what we learn permeate throughout the course content.
+Focus will be on harmony, melody, rhythm, the musical scores single line melodies